 Can I become a stem cell donor?

-Matchis has set limits for weight and BMI.
-The lower limit of 50 kilos has been set to make sure that there is a good balance between the weight of the average patient and the donor’s weight.
+Matchis has set limits for BMI.
+The lower limit has been set to make sure that there is a good balance between the weight of the average patient and the donor’s weight.
 When a patient is much heavier than their donor, it’s often impossible to collect enough stem cells without causing any harm to the donor.

 The BMI limit has been set because BMI is still the most used measurement for determining if someone is overweight.
 Being overweight is a risk factor for heart and vascular disorders and therefore it’s also a risk factor for complications with a stem cell donation.
 Also, research has shown that heavier donors suffer more side-effects from the donation process.
 So by setting a BMI limit we are protecting the donor.
 Of course we realise that this is an unfair measure in individual cases or that some people will find it annoying that this is the reason why they can’t be a donor.
 That is why we do keep a very close and critical eye on our criteria and we try to explain everything as best we can to anyone who questions this.